OUR BOARD

 Ruth is originally from the Washington, D.C. suburbs.
 She and her husband Larry moved to Colorado in 1980.
 She taught special education and later 4th grade in public schools for about 30 years.
 They raised their two children living in Evergreen for 23 years.
 Their daughter and her husband recently moved to Frisco where she will be the librarian for the Summit Middle School.
 Their son lives in Centennial with his wife and 15 month old precious daughter.
 Ruth and Larry moved into their vacation home in Frisco two years ago after finding themselves spending more time year round in Summit County than in Evergreen and the front range.
 Recently they made the move to Breckenridge.
 After making Summit County their permanent home, they joined SOS, and now feel like they have been members forever!
 They both love the warmth of the community, the services, and enjoy all of the social and service opportunities as well.
 They hope to meet and or see all of you at the annual meeting or in the near future.

-Director of Social Action,
+Director of Community Service,

 Nancy Held